kbhardwaj123/stem-diverse-android-tv/README.md

 ## Contact

-Have a query, feel free to reach out to our team @ on our Slack channel [#STEM-diverse-tv](https://anitab-org.zulipchat.com/login/#narrow/stream/225705-STEM-diverse-tv) where all the discussion on this project are carried out.
+Have a query, feel free to reach out to our team @ on our Zulip channel [#STEM-diverse-tv](https://anitab-org.zulipchat.com/login/#narrow/stream/225705-STEM-diverse-tv) where all the discussion on this project are carried out.

 ## License